apache/hudi/rfc/rfc-51/rfc-51.md

 ## <a id='lucene-secondary-index-impl'>Lucene Secondary Index Implementation</a>

 ### <a id='lucene-inverted-index'>Inverted Index</a>

-[qianzhen: row id set to specific value，是不是反了]

 In lucene based secondary index, we mainly use inverted index to speed up record lookup.
-Inverted index stores a mapping from row id set to specific value.
+Inverted index stores a mapping from column value to row id set.
 Now, we will demonstrate the concepts through an example.
 Let's assume we have a ``test`` table with column 'msg' and 'sender' in our hoodie dataset, here is what the table looks like:

 | msg               | sender |